unknownindividualpersonnel/ModernSMC/README.md

 at one point or another.**

 # To-do:
-Add other systems, Restore all the stuff i axed, and eventually add a Japanese translation for the sake of both historical accuracy and also accessibility
+Restore all the stuff i axed, and eventually add a Japanese translation for the sake of both historical accuracy and also accessibility